Susan Leal: San Francisco Public Utilities Commission

-In 2004, Leal was appointed General Manager of the San Francisco Public Utilities Commission (SFPUC), the county's utilities agency, by mayor Gavin Newsom, though she had no experience in the utilities field prior to this appointment.
+In 2004, Leal was appointed General Manager of the San Francisco Public Utilities Commission (SFPUC), the county's utilities agency, by Mayor Newsom, though she had no experience in the utilities field prior to this appointment.

-During her term, Leal implemented SFGreasecycle — a biodiesel fuel program that collects waste oil and grease to run San Francisco's fleet of vehicles and keep it out of the city's sewer system.
+During her term, Leal implemented SFGreasecycle – a biodiesel fuel program that collects waste oil and grease to run San Francisco's fleet of vehicles and keep it out of the city's sewer system.
 She upgraded the Bay Area's seismically unsafe water system and initiated a program to update San Francisco's wastewater system.
 The Commission installed tanks of bluegills at the Millbrae water treatment plant to measure water safety and detect nonbiological threats in the water supply, as mandated by anti-terrorism federal law.
 It was also in talks to pay $58 million dollars to build a new power plant in Hunters Point, San Francisco to supplement the Hunters Point Power Plant.

 The Commission's governing board voted unanimously to fire Leal in February 2008.
-Although the board did not cite an official reason, commissioner Dick Sklar has expressed disappointment in Leal's handling of the power plant negotiations.
+Although the board did not cite a reason, Commissioner Dick Sklar expressed disappointment in Leal's handling of the power plant negotiations.
 She was succeeded by City Controller Ed Harrington.
 Following her departure, the Board of Supervisors declared April 2008 "Susan Leal Month" for her service to the city.

 Subsequent work

-Shortly afterward, Leal joined Harvard University as a Senior Fellow of the Advanced Leadership Initiative, where she researched the delivery of potable water and treatment of wastewater in communities worldwide.
+Leal joined Harvard University as a senior fellow of the Advanced Leadership Initiative, where she researched the delivery of potable water and treatment of wastewater in communities worldwide.